aparnaaravindp/Desafio-Fullstack-aparna/front-end/README.md

 ## Introduction

-This app facilitates a login page where registered user can login to the dashboard.
-In the dashboard user can see his contacts.
+This app facilitates a register page where user can register their details, a login page where registered user can login to the dashboard.
+In the dashboard user can see his data and contacts.
+Also user can create new contacts.

 ## About the project